clue/reactphp-ami/README.md

         // response received for ping action
     },
     function (Exception $e) {
-        // an error occured while executing the action
+        // an error occurred while executing the action

         if ($e instanceof Clue\React\Ami\Protocol\ErrorException) {
             // we received a valid error response (such as authorization error)